-Cropping Intensity and Cropping pattern:

-Cropping intensity is a major source of agricultural growth in the country.
+Cropping Intensity and Cropping pattern: Cropping intensity is a major source of agricultural growth in the country.
 There has been very slow growth of cropping intensity in most of Indian states and it varies widely from one region to another.
 The cropping intensity also varies with area of land operated by farm households.
-The inverse relationship between farm size and cropping intensity has been observed in various studied (Bharadwaj 1974, Griffin 1974, Berry and Cline 1976, Khan 1979 and Ramesh Chand, Prasanna P. A. L and Singh, A. 2011).
+The inverse relationship between farm size and cropping intensity has been observed in various studied (Bharadwaj, 1974; Griffin, 1974; Berry and Cline 1976; Khan, 1979 and Chand et al., 2011).
 Sau (1978) also observed low cropping intensity on large farms and concluded that there is an inverse relationship between farm size and cropping intensity in few Indian states.
 Sen (1964) argued that small farms being family enterprises had a lower cost of labour as compared to large farms.
 So small farms are cultivated more intensively and produce a higher level of output.

 The cropping intensity of four categories of farms under study has been worked out to find cropping intensity on different categories of farm households in Bihar, India.
-The cropping intensity was comparatively high on marginal households

-(183) and low on medium households (163%).
+The cropping intensity was comparatively high on marginal households (183) and low on medium households (163%).
 However, cropping intensity was identical on sub marginal and small households (Table 1).
 There is no clear cut trend of cropping intensity on different size of farm holdings but upper category of farm households had the lowest level of cropping intensity.